Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 The install script, `/src/msg_egauge_service/installEgaugeAutomaticDataServices.pl`, should edited to set the install paths as the installer is not as sophisticated as the Python installer.

+## Distribution

+The distribution archive is created using

+	$ python setup.py sdist

 ## Configuration